FirstSanchez/website_npc/README.md

 2. Each location can be either an NPC or a marker based on the useMarker setting
 3. Approach an NPC/marker to see the interaction prompt
 4. Press `E` to interact and open the configured website
-5. Press `ESC` to close the website
+5. Press `ESC` to close the NUI Focus

 ## Controls